Austionian/peach_profiler/README.md

 > [!IMPORTANT]
 > The Peach Profiler will only add instrumentation needed to profile and
 > output performance metrics if the `profile` feature is enabled.
+Without it
+> just the `Total time` will be shown.

 Either add it with the dependancy in the `Cargo.toml` file, i.e.: